Skip to content

 Every Metal Box Is a Resonant Cavity

-If you've ever wondered why a product passes radiated emissions on the bench but fails spectacularly in the chamber, chassis resonance might be your culprit.
-Every closed (or nearly closed) metallic enclosure is, electromagnetically speaking, a resonant cavity — the exact same physics that makes a microwave oven heat your lunch.
-At certain frequencies the internal dimensions of the box line up with half-wavelength multiples of the electromagnetic field, and standing waves form.
-Energy at those frequencies gets amplified rather than shielded, and any slot, seam, or cable penetration becomes a very efficient radiating antenna.
+Ever had a product sail through radiated emissions testing on your bench, then absolutely crater once you get it into the chamber?
+There's a decent chance chassis resonance is biting you.
+Here's the thing most people forget: every closed (or nearly closed) metallic enclosure behaves exactly like a resonant cavity.
+Same physics that heats your lunch in a microwave oven.
+At specific frequencies, the internal dimensions of your box line up with half-wavelength multiples of the electromagnetic field, standing waves form, and suddenly energy at those frequencies gets amplified instead of shielded.
+Any slot, seam, or cable penetration turns into a surprisingly efficient antenna.

-Understanding where those resonances fall is one of the first things you should do when laying out a new product enclosure.
-The open the Chassis Resonant Frequency calculator makes this a 10-second exercise.
+Figuring out where those resonances sit should be one of the first things you do when you're laying out a new product enclosure.
+The open the Chassis Resonant Frequency calculator makes this literally a 10-second exercise, and you'd be surprised how many headaches it can prevent.

 The Governing Equation